RSS

 As a residential real estate broker in London, Ontario, I’ve seen this pattern play out time and again: some homes sell quickly, some with multiple offers, while others linger on the market for weeks or even months.
 The difference?
 It almost always comes down to pricing strategy.

-Regardless of a seller’s market, a buyer’s market or a balanced market, there are only two pricing strategies!
+Regardless of whether it's a seller’s market, a buyer’s market, or a balanced market, there are only two pricing strategies!

-A house being snapped up in London Ontario because it was priced to sell
+A house is being snapped up in London Ontario, because it was priced to sell

 This is where savvy sellers live.
 Homes in this market are positioned to align with buyer expectations, local trends, and realistic valuation.
 When a home is priced to sell: